core-wg/resource-directory/draft-ietf-core-resource-directory.md

 Links to endpoints SHOULD be presented in path-absolute form or, if required, as absolute references.
 (This avoids the RFC6690 ambiguities.)

-Base addresses that contain link-local addresses MUST NOT include zone identifiers, and such registrations <!-- or "' base attributes" --> MUST NOT be show unless the lookup was made from the same zone.
+Base addresses that contain link-local addresses MUST NOT include zone identifiers, and such registrations <!-- or "' base attributes" --> MUST NOT be show unless the lookup was made from the same link from which the registration was made.

 While Endpoint Lookup does expose the registration resources, the RD does not need to make them accessible to clients.